DavSanchez/CaptivePortal/README.md

 Recording API and the JSON interface provided by CoovaChilli for client management.

-**It's still an unstable version subject to immediate changes!** This is currently being developed as a final project for my Degree in Telecommunication Technology Engineering, studied at [ULPGC](https://www.ulpgc.es/).
+**It's still an unstable version subject to immediate changes!** This is currently being developed as the final project for my Degree in Telecommunication Technology Engineering, studied at [ULPGC](https://www.ulpgc.es/).

 ### How does it work?
 When an user tries to connect to a network guarded by CoovaChilli a captive portal comes up served by the Node backend.
 This landing page will ask the user for permissions to use their location and microphone.
-If permissions are granted and the Connect button is clicked a 3-second piece of audio will be recorded and sent to the server, with the user location in its name.
+If permissions are granted and the Connect button is clicked a 3-second piece of audio will be recorded and sent to the server, with the user location and timestamp in its name.
 When this audio is received by the node server, the captive portal will ask the server for the credentials with which it will connect that user to CoovaChilli through its JSON interface.
 Once the credentials are received the captive portal attempts the login process to